BlockchainCommons/Gordian/CSR/README.md

 4. The symmetric key is sharded using SSKR.
 5. Three crypto-envelopes are constructed, each containing the encrypted payload plus one share of the symemtric key.
 6. A second payload is added to the first crypto-envelope, containing hints about where the other two envelopes will be stored.
 This is not encrypted, but will be protected by the authentication implicit in the first envelope's storage.
+7. Optionally, other metadata is added to that second, unencrypted payload of the first envelope, or even to other envelopes.
-7. A second unique, random symmetric key is created and sharded into five 3-of-5 shares.
+8. A second unique, random symmetric key is created and sharded into five 3-of-5 shares.
 The original payload data is reencrypted with the second key.
 Both a unique 3-of-5 share and the second encrypted copy of the payload are also placed in the three envelopes.
-8. First envelope is placed in Platform Cloud.
+9. First envelope is placed in Platform Cloud.
-9. Second and third envelope are placed at locales specified by the first envelope.
+10. Second and third envelope are placed at locales specified by the first envelope.
-10. Two more envelopes are created using the fourth and fifth copies of the 3-of-5 share and the second copy of the payload.
+11. Two more envelopes are created using the fourth and fifth copies of the 3-of-5 share and the second copy of the payload.
 They will be distributed if the user decides to upgrade from 2-of-3 to 3-of-5 sharding.

 Afterward, the envelopes look as follows: